ninjaaron/dirlog/README.rst

 extra flags. ``c`` has none.)
 However, whenever you use ``c``, it will remember the complete path of the directory you move to.
-To return to that directory, you can simply type the first part of the name of the directory, and it will take you back to the last directory the beginning of the name of which matches the hint you give.
+To return to that directory, you can simply type the first part of the name of the directory, and it will take you back to the last directory where the beginning of the name of matches the hint you give.

 .. code:: sh